DangerOnTheRanger/Project-Panzee/PathFinding/README.txt

 k - kills the path finder
-s - saves current map to a specified file l - loads a map from a specified file e - erases/reverts trails, [debugging highlighted tiles, fastest path highlighted trail/tiles] escape - exits program, and kills the path finder if running
+s - saves current map to a specified file l - loads a map from a specified file c - clears the map, set's all tiles to empty/passible (white) and removes start and goal. e - erases/reverts trails, [debugging highlighted tiles, fastest path highlighted trail/tiles] i - (Doesn't work) new clean map with specified paramiters
+b - "bi" directional path finding (not really bi-directional. meant to find, in witch direction the fastest path is found, from start to goal, or goal to start) t - benchmark test of pathfinding, 100 cycles, and saves to file "benchmark.txt" r - swaps start and goal location. escape - exits program, and kills the path finder if running

 #Mouse